ValeriaKey/PetsFinder/README.md

 - User has an opportunity to view and add information about missing pets
 - User has an opportunity to contact administrator if there is any questions
-- User has an opportunity to call pet owner if missing pet is found
+- User has an opportunity to write an SMS to pet owner if missing pet is found
-- Administrator has an opportunity to delete rows and update information about missing pets
+- Administrator has an opportunity to delete and update information about missing pets

 ## Getting started
 1. Go to 'Code' -> Download ZIP or use git clone https://github.com/ValeriaKey/PetsFinder.git